chi-initiative/LeafletSlider-tutorial/README.md

 # LeafletSlider-tutorial
-This is a tutorial repo, written by [Brian Geyer](https://github.com/geyerbri), to introduce people to using the [Leaflet Time-Slider plugin](https://github.com/Falke-Design/LeafletSlider) in a Leaflet map.
+This is a tutorial repo, written by [Brian Geyer](https://github.com/geyerbri), to introduce people to using the [Leaflet Time-Slider plugin](https://github.com/geyerbri/LeafletSlider) in a Leaflet map.
 Fork this repo and then work through this tutorial by writing into the blank index.html file.
 Once completed, your map will look like [this example map](https://chi-initiative.github.io/LeafletSlider-tutorial/complete.html).

+NOTE: This tutorial links to my fork of the Leaflet Time-Slider plugin because, as of October 2020, neither the [original repo](https://github.com/dwilhelm89/LeafletSlider) nor the [Falke-Design-managed fork](https://github.com/Falke-Design/LeafletSlider) are being actively updated with fixes and improvements.

 ---
 * [Set up html file for map](#set-up-html-file-for-map)